pushtipatel166/Blockchain-Based-Green-Hydrogen-Credit-System-/README.md

-# Blockchain based Carbon Credits
+# Blockchain based Hydrogen Credits

 A carbon credit trading platform leveraging React, Flask, and Solidity to promote transparency and accountability in CSR activities which are main disadvantages of traditional carbon trading. <br>